Child Tax Credit 2026: $2,200 Per Child Rules

 Key Takeaways

-The federal Child Tax Credit puts $2,200 per qualifying child directly against your tax bill for 2026 — dollar for dollar, not as a deduction.
-For a family with two children under 17, that is $4,400 off the top before any other credits apply.
+The federal Child Tax Credit hands $2,200 per qualifying child straight against your 2026 tax bill — a dollar-for-dollar strike, not a deduction.
+For a two-child household that is $4,400 off the top before any other credit or deduction applies.
+File it on the wrong line, miss the parent-SSN rule, or misunderstand the refundable cap and the credit silently shrinks.

-The credit also has a refundable component.
-The Additional Child Tax Credit (ACTC) pays out up to $1,700 per child as a direct refund to families whose tax liability is smaller than the credit.
-A single parent earning $30,000 with two children could receive $3,400 back from the IRS even if they owe nothing in federal income tax.
+The refundable component does heavier lifting than most families realise.
+The Additional Child Tax Credit (ACTC) pays out up to $1,700 per child as cash back when your liability is already zero.
+A single parent earning $30,000 with two children collects up to $3,400 from the IRS even owing no federal income tax — but that money cannot legally arrive before mid-February under the PATH Act, which this guide covers in detail.

 2026 Credit Amounts and Qualifying Rules